 God promises Abraham three things here: Abraham would have many descendants, this nation would own and occupy a land, and a universal blessing will come to all mankind out of Abraham’s line (the Jews).
 In Genesis 15:9-17, God ratifies His covenant with Abraham.
 By the way this is done, God places sole responsibility for the covenant upon Himself.
 That is, there was nothing Abraham could do or fail to do that would void the covenant God made.
 Also in this passage, the boundaries are set for the land that the Jews will eventually occupy.
 For a detailed list of the boundaries, see Deuteronomy 34.
 Other passages that deal with the promise of land are Deuteronomy 30:3-5 and Ezekiel 20:42-44.

-Now, with all this in mind, examine what is recorded in Revelation 20:1-7.
-The thousand years which is repeatedly mentioned in this passage corresponds to Christ’s literal 1000-year reign on the earth.
-Recall that the promise made to David regarding a ruler had to be fulfilled literally and has not yet taken place.
-Premillennialism sees this passage as describing the future fulfillment of that promise with Christ on the throne.
+With all this in mind, examine what is recorded in Revelation 20:1–7.
+The thousand years repeatedly mentioned in this passage corresponds to Christ’s literal 1000-year reign on the earth.
+Premillennialism sees this passage as describing the future fulfillment of the promise that Christ would be seated on David’s throne.
 God made unconditional covenants with both Abraham and David.
 Neither of these covenants has been fully or permanently fulfilled.
 A literal, physical rule of Christ is the only way the covenants can be fulfilled as God promised they would.

 Applying a literal method of interpretation to Scripture results in the pieces of the puzzle coming together.
 All of the Old Testament prophecies of Jesus’ first coming were fulfilled literally.
 Therefore, we should expect the prophecies regarding His second coming to be fulfilled literally as well.
 Premillennialism is the only system that agrees with a literal interpretation of God’s covenants and end-times prophecy.